roKarp/Web_App_Journey/README.md

   docker cp data/filtering.csv database-server:/var/lib/postgresql/data
 ```
 This copies the filtered .csv into the *database* container, where it will be used for importing.
-Next, type into the other terminal:
+Next, type into the newest terminal:
 ```
   docker exec -it database-server psql -U username database
 ```

-This opens the `psql` console, where we will import the data to the table 'journey'.
+This opens the `psql` console, where we will import the data to the table `journey`.
 Type to the `psql` console:
 ```
   \copy journey (DepartureID, DepartureStation,  ReturnID, ReturnStation, Distance, Duration) FROM '/var/lib/postgresql/data/filtering.csv' DELIMITER ',' CSV HEADER;